sagarnildass/Robotics_Nanodegree/Project_1_RoboND-Rover-Project/README.md

 This project is inspired by the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html)

-## Get the Code
-You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/robotics/search-and-sample-return/p1-search-and-sample-return.zip)

 ## Getting the Simulator

 Use the links below to get the simulator version that's appropriate for your operating system.